 The ownership structure is very different from other types of title that are common in New Zealand.
 The land and all buildings on the land are owned by a company.
 The company does not trade - it has been established for the sole purpose of owning the property.
 The company's only shareholders are the people who occupy the individual dwellings or business units - these people gain their rights of occupancy by having equity in the company.
 They own shares in the company; they do not have title to their respective dwellings or business units.
 However, they may be granted a licence to occupy which will be registered on the title.
 The occupier's rights and obligations will be defined within that document.
-In the absence of a licence to occupy, the occupier's rights and obligations will be defined on the company register.
+In the absence of a licence to occupy, the occupier's rights and obligations will be defined within the company's constitution.
+The company's constitution can be searched on the company register.
 There are exceptions, such as some retirement complexes where a licence to occupy may be offered without the granting of company shares.